damianhakert/damianhakert.github.io/source/handbook/support/workflows/support_workflows/dormant_username_policy.html.md

 1. Apply the **“Account::Dormant Username::Successful Username Request”** Macro to the **username requesters ticket** and mark the ticket as **Solved**.
 2. Mark the **username owners ticket** as **Solved**

 ##### Username is not available

 1. Apply **"Account::Dormant Username::Failed Username Request"** Macro and mark ticket as **Solved**

+##### FAQs

+1. Does a login in response to dormant request mean that the account is active?
+No, the user has to explicitly reply to the dormant request saying "I want to keep my username".
+If the user hasn't responded and has just logged in, send a final message saying something like, "I see you logged in at X, but you need to let us know here if you want to keep your username".
+1. What constitutes data in the account?
+A group, a project, etc. means data.
+Even if the project or group is empty.

 __________________